-Clint Smith is a nationally recognized educator and writer whose book How the Word Is Passed: A Reckoning with the History of Slavery Across America was no. 1 on the New York Times Best Sellers List.
-This same book has won the National Book Critics Circle Award for Non-Fiction, the Hillman Prize for Book Journalism, the Stowe Prize, the Dayton Literary Peace Prize, and was selected by the New York Times as one of the 10 best books of 2021.
-Smith is also the author of a best-selling poetry collection Above Ground and Counting Descent.
+Clint Smith is a nationally recognized educator and author whose book How the Word Is Passed: A Reckoning with the History of Slavery Across America earned the No. 1 spot on the New York Times Best Sellers List.
+This same book won the National Book Critics Circle Award for Non-Fiction, the Hillman Prize for Book Journalism, the Stowe Prize, the Dayton Literary Peace Prize and was selected by the New York Times as one of the best books of 2021.